David-Keller/Team-32-tsum-/README.md

 	Plug in phone to the computer.
 	Run the TsumTsum game app on the phone
 	Run this program
-	Place the phone's screen infront of the computers webcam Position the screen so it is in the green box
+	Place the phone's screen in front of the computers webcam Position the screen so it is in the green box
 	Done!
 Watch the game get played.